 - 3:00 PM - 4:30 PM FREE African traditional & biographical storytelling from Islam with amazing Alim

 - 4:30 PM - 5:00 PM FREE Comedy Show with Fatih El Ghorri a Muslim, female, Hijabi, stand-up comedian based in London!

 - 5:00 PM - 6:00 PM FREE Meet the Authors: Mohammad Mahmoud author of Somalia Sideways and Hanifa Ogunyemi author of Healthy Hijab Hair.

 - 6:30 PM - 9:00 PM Ertugrul, Ottomans and Britain.
 Documentaries, presentations and Panel Discussion 3 with Dr. Stef Keris and Abu Musa of Ilmfilm.
 FREE

-Throughout the weekend there will be Henna and an opportunity to write your names in Islamic calligraphy!
+Throughout the weekend there was Henna and an opportunity to write your names in Islamic calligraphy!

 Waltham Forest is a diverse borough with 22% being Muslims compared to 5% nationally.
 Unknown to many people the northern part of the borough of Chingford in 1894 was amazingly the site of London’s first known public Eid prayers which will be marked with a plaque this year.